 Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred or are likely to have occurred, that have an effect on the financial statements that is less than material, but which warrants the attention of those charged with governance.
 In connection with our audit, we did not have any such findings.

-Management has provided the specific information required by Section 218.39(3)(c) on Page 4 of the Management's Discussion and Analysis report.
+Management has provided the specific information required by Section 218.39(3)(c) listed below.